odayibas/CS443/README.md

 * How to sustain a cloud application in both business and technical terms (__Module-3: How to manage it?__)

 ## Staff
-* Lecturer: Dr. Orçun Dayıbaş
+* Instructor: Dr. Orçun Dayıbaş
 * T. Assistant: Mousa Farshkar Azari

 ## Prerequisite(s)